tiprankstipranks

 Debt & Financing - Risk 2

-We may not be able to re-establish investment grade rating or maintain our credit ratings.
+We may not be able to maintain our investment grade credit ratings

-Moody’s, Standard & Poor’s, Fitch and other credit rating agencies have assigned credit ratings to us and we have set a goal of re-establishing investment grade credit ratings.
-There can be no assurances that we will be able to achieve investment grade credit ratings.
-In the event our credit rating is downgraded, it could have a material adverse effect, for instance on our cost of funds and related margins, our business and results of operations, financial condition, liquidity, or access to capital markets.
+Moody’s, S&P Global Ratings, Fitch and other credit rating agencies have assigned credit ratings to us.
+Our goal is to maintain our investment grade credit ratings.
+However, there can be no assurances that we will be able to maintain our current investment grade credit ratings.
+In the event our credit rating is downgraded, it could have a material adverse effect, for instance, on our cost of funds and related margins, our business and results of operations, financial condition, liquidity, or access to capital markets.

 Corporate Activity and Growth - Risk 1